zhiyaoxie/zhiyaoxie.github.io/_pages/students.md

     * Bachelor in Tongji University

 * **Yao Lu**
-    * Bachelor in Southeastern University, Master in Fudan University
+    * Bachelor in Southeast University, Master in Fudan University

 * **Shang Liu**
     * Bachelor in Beihang University